taichi-dev/taichi/README.md

 pip install taichi
 ```

 *We also provide a nightly package.
 Note that nighly packages may crash because they are not fully tested.
-We cannot guarantee their validity, and you are at your own risk trying out our latest, untested features.*
+We cannot guarantee their validity, and you are at your own risk trying out our latest, untested features.
+The nightly packages can be installed from our self-hosted PyPI (Using self-hosted PyPI allows us to provide more frequent releases over a longer period of time)*

 ```bash
 pip install -i https://pypi.taichi.graphics/simple/ taichi-nightly